xcat21/phonebook2019/README.md

 * Tests are available under **_codecept_** alias.
 Run **_codecept api run_** to perform all the API tests.
 Use **_--report_** options to generate separate tests reports in **tests/_output** folder.
 * Check nginx logs in **/vagrant/nginx/logs** in case of any app problem on WEB server level.

+By default API is available at http://api.phonebook.loc:8000, like http://api.phonebook.loc:8000/v1/phonebook/ to get all the items, but it could be changed in **/app/vagrant/nginx/app.conf**.

 Use container as a usuall dev web-server on Vagrant env.